-Let the natural light in and keep the elements out, all while saving costs on energy.
+Let the natural light in and keep the elements out, all while saving energy and money.
 Find out how commercial building windows play a critical role in improving tenant comfort, reducing energy consumption, and cutting costs.

 Secondary Window Inserts Perform Flawlessly at Carnegie Hall